 Description of the best Tuscan beaches may be very extensive, therefore UnseenTuscany.com presents you a list of the top beaches, awarded the ‘Bandiera Blu’ (English: the Blue Flag).
 Usually each year there are about 15-20 beaches in Tuscany marked with this sign.
 What does it mean ‘Bandiera Blu’?
 It is an official sign of beach recognition, a mark of its quality, used in 60 countries all around the world.
 Beaches marked by the Blue Flag are rated according to the quality of their shore and water, parking places, bars and restaurants nearby, toilets, showers and etc. However, even if the beach does not have ‘Bandiera Blu’, it does not mean that it is inappropriate or dangerous!
-So here are the best Tuscan beaches for your attention!
+So here are the best Tuscan beaches for your attention, but don’t miss out our Blue Flag beaches in Tuscany for 2018 and our foldable free guide to the Best Tuscan beaches 2018!!!

 Riviera Apuana and Lunigiana